techjay-c/tp/docs/UserGuide.md

 #### Editing a patient : `edit-patient`

-Edits one or more attributes of the patient at the specified `PATIENT_ID`.
+Edits one or more attributes of the patient with the specified `PATIENT_ID`.
 This is useful when:
 * The particulars of a patient need to be updated.
 * Optional patient particulars were not provided previously.
-* You accidentally entered incorrect information about a patient into the ToothTrack database.
+* You accidentally entered incorrect information about a patient into ToothTracker.

 **Format:** `edit-patient PATIENT_ID [n/NAME] [p/PHONE] [b/BIRTHDATE] [g/GENDER] [r/REMARK] [tr/TREATMENT] [e/EMAIL] [h/ADDRESS] [t/TAG]`